elegant-scipy/elegant-scipy/markdown/ch7.markdown

 Note how the G-A and G-C transitions are different between the repeat and non-repeat parts of the genome.
 This information can be used to classify previously unseen DNA sequence.

+Challenge: add a step to the start of the pipe to unzip the data so you don't have to keep a decompressed version on your hard drive.

 # Conclusions